Today's Articles

 *Lena Frances Edwards was born on this date in 1900.
 She was a Black medical doctor and family consumer services administrator.

-From Washington D. C. her parents were Thomas Edwards and Marie Coakley Edwards.
+From Washington D. C., her parents were Thomas Edwards and Marie Coakley Edwards.
 She was valedictorian of her 1917 Dunbar H. S. class.
-Dr. Edwards, a 1924 graduate of Howard University Medical School, established her long medical career in Jersey City, NJ in 1925.
+Dr. Edwards, a 1924 Howard University Medical School graduate, established her long medical career in Jersey City, NJ 1925.
 Her practice was largely within the white-European immigrant community.
 An advocate of natural childbirth, she struggled for years before being admitted for a residency in obstetrics and gynecology at Margaret Hague Hospital in Jersey City in 1931.

-Married to a classmate, Dr. Kieth Madison, they had six children.
+Married a classmate, Dr. Kieth Madison, and they had six children.
 In 1984, Howard University medical alumni association honored her as a “living Legend.”
 Lena Edwards died on Dec.
 3, 1986.

 To Become a Social Worker